miac-research/psmd/README.md

 **For more information on usage, including FAQ, please visit [www.psmd-marker.com](https://www.psmd-marker.com).**

 ## IMPORTANT DISCLAIMER

 PSMD is NOT a medical device and therefore **for research use only**.
 Do not use PSMD for diagnosis, prognosis, monitoring or any other clinical routine use.
 Any application in clinical routine is forbidden by law, e.g. by Medical Device Regulation article 5 in the EU.

 ## Usage

-We recommend downloading one of our [releases](https://github.com/miac-research/psmd/releases) (for a new project, take the latest release).
-It is best practice to stick with one release in a given project.
-For even better replicability and traceability, consider using the [container version](https://github.com/miac-research/psmd/tree/main/singularity) of PSMD.
+Download one of our [releases](https://github.com/miac-research/psmd/releases).
+For a new project, take the latest release.
+It is best practice to stick with one release version throughout a project.

+For even better replicability and traceability, we strongly recommend using a container for the software dependencies, e.g. the **[PSMD container recipe](https://github.com/miac-research/psmd/tree/main/container)** for Apptainer/Singularity.

-For more information, please see the project website at [www.psmd-marker.com](https://www.psmd-marker.com).
+For more information, please see the project website at [www.psmd-marker.com](https://www.psmd-marker.com) or type `./psmd.sh -h` at the command line.

 ## Contents of download packages

-* `psmd.sh` - Main analysis script
+* `psmd.sh` - PSMD script
 * `skeleton_mask_2019.nii.gz` - Updated (2019) skeleton mask image
-* `LICENSE` - Please have a look at the license file
+* `LICENSE` - Please take a minute to read the license file
 * Folder `examples` - Sample dataset for testing
+* Folder `container` - Apptainer/Singularity container recipe

 ## Version history